 Slow leaks

-Knowing when repair is over and replacement starts
+Knowing when repair ends and replacement starts